 From time to time, Windows patches will fail to install because a server doesn’t have enough space to install them.
 Finding the ginormous files are that are hogging all the space on the C drive is really tedious if you do it by clicking around in Windows Explorer, but there’s a better way.

 Over the Labor Day weekend I decided to upgrade my HP Mini 110 netbook to Linux Mint 17.
 The Mini 110 can handle Windows 7, but Linux Mint doesn’t cost any money and I figure a Linux box is more useful to me than yet another Windows box.
 There are some things I do that are easier to accomplish in Linux than in Windows.
 Plus, I’m curious how my two young sons will react to Linux.

 Linux Mint, if you’re not familiar with it, is a Ubuntu derivative that includes a lot of consumer-friendly features, like including drivers and codecs and other common software that aren’t completely open source.
 It’s not a Linux distribution for the Free Software purist, but having options is one of the nice things about Linux in 2014.

 Linux Mint includes a lot of useful software, so once you get it installed, you’re up and running with a useful computer with minimal effort.

-I’ve talked a lot about how to cut your electric bill, but I haven’t talked much about water bills.
+I’ve talked a lot about how to cut your electric bill and how I successfully cut mine 19 percent, but I haven’t talked much about water bills.
 Part of it is because water is cheap in St. Louis–the two largest rivers in North America converge here–but in some parts of the country, water usage is at critical levels, so cutting your water bill could mean saving real money.

 I’ll never forget a commercial I heard when I was in third grade.
 “Did you know that every time you flush your toilet, you use 5-7 gallons of water?” a guy said with a drawl, before urging people to flush less.
 Being very juvenile, I thought it was funny.